 Featured iPad Apps

 As the Gallop poll results show, students need to be engaged in group work that requires collaboration long-term.
 To be successful, students need to have a way to organize their information, ideas, and products.
 While there are many options of Apps and web-based options, the Lino app allows all of the above in a visually pleasing and easy to manipulate format.
 Free from the iTunes stores, the developers describe the app as an "online stickies service that offers stickies and canvases.
 You can post, see and peel off stickies on canvases freely.
 Stickies posted from iPhone/iPad App can be accessed with PC browsers".
+By creating a group, students can use the tool collaborative.
+View the explanation on the Lino website: or watch the teacher demonstration video of how he uses Lino in his classroom.

 Maximizing Google